Originate/guide/go/README.md

 # Originate Guides - Go

-[Golang](https://golang.org/) is a programming language that doesn't get in the way of solving the actual problems one uses the language for.
+*[Golang](https://golang.org/) is a programming language with focus on pragmatism, wisdom instead of cleverness, and engineering in the large.*

-It is great choice for CLI tools, API servers, code that is getting deployed into external environments (e.g. agents), and other network services, be it extremely small (micro-services) or large (in terms of code or team size).
+Go is great choice for CLI tools, API servers, code that is getting deployed into external environments (e.g. agents), and other network services, be it extremely small (micro-services) or large (in terms of code or team size).